nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 - A separate proxy service listened on each of those ports, and demand-started the backing Ruby service.
   - Thus, on first request to `api.nelhage.stripe-dev.com`, the API service would start up, and then remain running to handle future requests directly.
 - Those services used Stripe's [autoloader][autoload] on the devbox, and thus only loaded Ruby code as-needed, resulting in fast startup times.
-- The autoloader also tracked which source files were loaded in which service, and watched dor filesystem changes; if a loaded file changed on disk, any services using it would automatically restart to pick up the changes.
+- The autoloader also tracked which source files were loaded in which service, and watched for filesystem changes; if a loaded file changed on disk, any services using it would automatically restart to pick up the changes.

 [autoload]: https://www.youtube.com/watch?v=lKMOETQAdzs

-The net effect of this infrastructure was that developers could change code and then nearly immediately -- without any manual restart -- access a copy of the service running their new code, at a fixed, shareable (within Stripe) URL.
+The net effect of this infrastructure was that developers could change code and then nearly immediately -- without any manual restart -- access a copy of the service running their new code, at a fixed, sharable (within Stripe) URL.
 This URL was stable even if they a provisioned a new devbox.
 Additionally, even though this feature worked for nearly all internal services, each devbox only ran the services that were actually in-use by that developer, reducing the CPU and memory load.

 ## The `pay` command